;

 M.S.
 Project Requirements

-For the M.S. degree, students will conduct a capstone research project.
-Students must submit a proposal to the potential faculty sponsor.
-If both the student and the student’s potential faculty sponsor agree on the proposal topic, the faculty member will become the sponsor and will supervise the research and writing of the project.
+Students must also conduct a capstone research master's project (AM 296) to satisfy the Master's Plan II university requirement.
+Students in the AM M.S. program should identify a project advisor and research topic.
 The project will involve the solution of a problem or problems from the selected area of application.
 When the project is completed, students must submit an M.S. project report to their project reading committee for the committee's approval.
 The M.S. report must consist of at least 30 pages and no more than 60 pages of printed written work and accompanying pertinent figures, consisting of a coherent introduction and presentation of the current state of the field, a clear presentation of the questions raised, of the methodology used to solve them, and a discussion of the results obtained.
 The report will be read by the M.S. project reading committee to assess the quality of both written work for awarding the M.S. degree to the student.

 The M.S. project reading committee must include two ladder-rank faculty members, consisting of the faculty advisor and one additional reader.
 At least one of these core two readers must be from within the Applied Mathematics Department.
 Additional readers will be chosen appropriately from within the Applied Mathematics Department or outside of it.
 Either the advisor or the additional reader must be from within the Applied Mathematics Department.